-Almost every law enforcement agency in San Diego, Orange County, Los Angeles, and California has a policy of arresting at least one of the participants when responding to a 911 call or even non-emergency call regarding a domestic dispute.
+Almost every law enforcement agency in San Diego, Orange County, Los Angeles, and California has a policy of arresting at least one of the participants when responding to a 911 call or even a non-emergency call regarding a domestic dispute.
 Many cops I have spoken with firmly believe they are REQUIRED to arrest the “primary aggressor” in an argument, to avoid potential liability in case of a further dispute, and to prevent escalation that could lead to someone being hurt or killed.
 Every prosecutor's office, including Vista and San Diego, has a specific “Family Protection Unit” that gets state and federal funding exclusively for the prosecution and conviction of DV cases.
 Ironically, “Family Protection” usually results in the ripping of families apart.
 Spouses are forced to separate based on essentially automatic “Criminal Protective Orders” regardless of the family's wishes or alleged victim.

 CAN HIRING A PRIVATE ATTORNEY MAKE A DIFFERENCE IN A DV CASE?

-Although law enforcement is quick to arrest even for a mere heated argument, the good news is the Prosecutors have started to exercise more discretion when determining whether to file domestic violence cases.
+Although law enforcement is quick to arrest even for a mere heated argument, the good news is that Prosecutors have started to exercise more discretion when determining whether to file domestic violence cases.
 Retaining a private attorney immediately after being arrested for a DV case can make a huge difference in your future: Explaining your version of the events is never a good idea, as the prosecutor can use your statements against you to prove the crime.
-However, retaining a law firm like mine allows me to share your side of the story in the proper light of day, with facts absent anger, fear, or emotion.
-My office is often hired by the alleged victim, who does not want their spouse or loved one arrested or prosecuted.
+However, retaining a law firm like mine allows me to share your side of the story in the proper light of day, with facts absent of anger, fear, or emotion.
+My office is often hired by the alleged victim who does not want their spouse or loved one arrested or prosecuted.
 I can prevent criminal charges by pointing out the lack of evidence and the parties' misunderstandings.